Luyaochen1/glabapp_deploy/README.md

 root@92a9aa239f8e:/glabapp_deploy/cta-core-detection-cpu#
 ```

-To start the celery service, we need to check the configuration file and ensure the redis address point to the IP address of the redis container.
-And the same time, update the base URL of the flask server with the actual docker server IP address.
+To start the celery job service, we need to check the configuration file and ensure the redis address is pointed to the IP address of the redis container.
+And the same time, update the base URL of the flask server with the actual server IP address( you can use localhost if you test it from a local PC/MAC).

 Also, to ensure security, change the SECRET_KEY if required.